zhangyuc/splash/quickstart.md

 paramRdd.run(spc)
 {% endhighlight %}

-so that every thread starts processing its local dataset and synchronize at the end.
+so that every thread starts processing its local dataset and synchronizes at the end.
 In the default setting, every thread takes a full pass over its local dataset by calling the `run()` method.
 You can change the amount of data to be processed by configuring the `spc` object.
 You can also take multiple passes over the dataset by multiple calls to the `run()` method.

 # Output and Evaluation